Human rights and labour practices

 Investments

-Through its investments, Sampo Group may be exposed to human rights and labour rights risks relating, for example, to forced labour, poor working conditions, privacy, and consumer health.
-Sampo Group strives to minimise risks through its responsible investment policies.
-Investments are screened based on potential ESG risks, sector, and international norms and standards, including those related to human rights.
-Sampo Group also has processes in place in case of violations against these principles.
+Through its investments, Sampo Group may be exposed to human rights and labour rights risks relating, for example, to forced labour, unsafe working conditions, and privacy.
+The Group strives to minimise these risks through its responsible investment policies, and conducts norm-based screening of direct investments against international norms and standards using external service providers.
+In addition, Sampo Group applies sector-based screening to its direct investments and excludes certain sectors from direct investments unless pre-defined criteria are fulfilled.
+The Group also has processes in place in case of violations against these norms and standards.
 Most of Sampo Group’s whistleblowing channels are externally available for investee companies and their workers to report incidents.

 Monitoring